 The properties that form PRCs have a significant markup by the developer, which accounts for marketing and developer overhead; this means that each unit’s actual value is lower than what owners are paying for them.
 Usually a markup is 20-30% of the unit cost, lower than timeshare (40-50%), but much higher than an investment fund like Equity Residences (averages 5-6%).
 Also, reselling part of a deed is not the same as the whole unit, so the property’s appreciation might not reflect equally on the fractioned deeds.
 Even then, reselling might be a hassle for owners.
 Those who wish to buy a PRC should do so for the homeownership and luxury treatment that the model offers.

-Advantages of a Private Residence Club
+Private Residence Club

 - Significantly lower ownership price compared to whole ownership of a comparable vacation home